 This is part of the wider point about taking things at face value and not applying a high enough level of skepticism to what you are shown.
 Asking yourself how you would fake what you are being shown can be a good starting point.

 If you haven’t made a China factory audit before, this may sound bizarre, but it’s a reference to the sort of thing that commonly occurs during such visits in China.
-Management staff may be very keen to spend social time with you, which often means drinking tea and nearly always involves a meal at a restaurant.
+Management staff may be very keen to spend social time with you, which often means drinking tea (or giving tea as a gift) and nearly always involves a meal at a restaurant.

 The wider point is that many business people who come to China have heard about ‘guanxi‘ and believe that participating in all these activities is the most important part of their deal.
 It isn’t.
 You don’t need guanxi, you need a professional business relationship with clearly set out requirements and expectations from both sides.